 Have a clear understanding of how much house you can afford

-Use one of our mortgage affordability calculators to help you figure out a monthly payment that fits within your budget.
+Use our mortgage affordability calculator to help you figure out a monthly payment that fits within your budget.
 Some experts suggest aiming for a home that costs less than you think you can afford.
 This gives your budget some wiggle room so you won’t feel financially stressed by life’s unexpected twists and turns.

 Monitor your credit report